What is a Cell? Definition, Types, Structure, Functions, and More

 There are two main types of cells.

-1. Prokaryotic cell: a simpler cell that Lacks a true nucleus and membrane-bound organelles.
+1. Prokaryotic cell: a more spartan cell that Lacks a true nucleus and membrane-bound organelles.
 Examples include bacteria and archaea.

 Structure of a prokaryotic cell